Via CRs

 - path:

-Here, we have used http-bin.gw.wso2.com as the virtual hostname for this API.
+Here, we have used default.gw.example.com as the virtual hostname for this API.
 The spec.parentRefs[0] parameter defines the Gateway to which this HTTPRoute is deployed.
-We have defined a single rule with a PathPrefix match type, and the URLRewrite filter with ReplacePrefixMatch to rewrite the API context prefix so that only the remainder of the path is sent to the actual backend.
+We have defined a single rule with a RegularExpression match type for the path, and the URLRewrite filter with ReplaceFullPath to rewrite the entire path so that the specified path is sent to the actual backend.

-In the above created HTTPRoute resource we have reffered to a Backend resource in spec.rules[0].backendRefs[0] path.
+In the above created HTTPRoute resource we have referred to a Backend resource in spec.rules[0].backendRefs[0] path.
 That Backend should be created as below:

 kind: Backend